 luxury Ecuador tours travel

 Imbabura Volcano and San Pablo Lake, Otavalo Valley, Ecuador.

-Photo: Mylene d'Auriol Stoessel.
-Luxury Ecuador Tours & Travel
+Luxury Ecuador Tours & Travel.

-In the afternoon, drive along San Pablo Lake and walk through the countryside a part of the way to the Hacienda Zuleta.
+Continue to the Hacienda Zuleta.
 Recently, Zuleta was opened to a limited number of guests so that the public could enjoy the many wonders it holds.
 To visit the hacienda is to experience four centuries of history steeped in Pre-Colombian, Spanish and Ecuadorian tradition.
 The original inhabitants of the Zuleta region were the peace-loving Caranquis, who have left a pyramid on the hacienda grounds.
 They were an agrarian-based culture and flourished in this area rich in volcanic soils from about 800 AD until the arrival of the war-faring Incas in the late 1470s.
 Although the Caranquis fought stoically against the Inca for forty years, they were eventually conquered and forced into Inca servitude.
 Yet Inca rule was short-lived.
 By 1533, the last Inca king, Atahualpa, had been captured and assassinated by the Spanish conquistador, Francisco Pizarro, leaving the Inca empire in collapse and a free-for-all for the land-hungry vassals of the Spanish Crown.
 The execution of Atahualpa by Pizarro marked the end of Inca domination in the Zuleta region, and the beginning of Spanish rule.

+luxury Ecuador tours travel